 In short, J.Crew sets a high bar for other retail men’s stores to live up to.

 And unfortunately for those of us who are budget conscious, they charge accordingly.

 While J.Crew’s clothes are great, they can often be expensive, especially when compared to comparable brands and menswear outlets.

-I’ve given each one a score out of 10 (which I’m calling a “J.Grade”, because I’m the worst) to indicate how strong of an alternative it is to J.Crew.
+I’ve given each one a score out of 10 (which I’m calling a “J.Grade”, because I’m the worst) to indicate how strong of an alternative to J.Crew it is.

 Stylish Stores Like J.Crew

 Breaking Down the Best Brands Like J.Crew for Men

 Let’s get the obvious one out of the way first, shall we?